 Himalayan pink salt is one of the purest salts you can find.
 Mined from the salt beds in Pakistan, near the Western edge of the Himalayan mountain range, this natural salt is actually a kind of sea salt since it hails from an ancient sea that dried up eons ago.
 Himalayan pink salt is believed to contain more than 80 trace minerals, and actually gets it pretty red/pink color from a number of these elements, primarily iron oxide.
 Himalayan pink salt also contains lower amounts of sodium than table salt (87%, compared to table salt’s 97–98%).

-The trace minerals found in both sea and Himalayan salt can help you prevent mineral deficiencies and preserve a healthy body pH, prevent dehydration, balance electrolytes, support brain, muscle, and nerve function, and aid in digestion and detoxification.
-Also due to their particularly robust mineral content, these natural salts can also help strengthen bones, prevent muscle cramping, improve circulation, and even maintain healthy blood pressure.
+The trace minerals found in both sea and Himalayan salt are minerals the body needs to preserve a healthy body pH, prevent dehydration, balance electrolytes, support brain, muscle, and nerve function, and aid in digestion and detoxification.
+Minerals also help strengthen bones, prevent muscle cramping, improve circulation, and even maintain healthy blood pressure.
 Some say they may even enhance kidney and gallbladder health and even boost libido.
+And even though we only use natural salt as a flavoring, when it comes to trace minerals, every little bit helps!

 Make the Switch to Natural Salts